 Raccoons will dig holes in your lawn, searching for worms and grubs.
 They love finding birdseed in a bird feeder.
 If you have a swimming pool, expect a raccoon to take a dip.
 They love swimming or floating.
 Before you enter your pool, check for raccoon feces near the steps.
 They often relieve themselves before exiting the pool.

-Just like raccoons create latrines in your home, they also create them near your garden, usually in piles of logs or brushy spots.
+Just like raccoons create latrines in your home, they also create them near your garden, usually in piles of logs, brushy spots, or rock crevices.
 This becomes a problem because raccoon feces can carry roundworms or roundworm eggs that can harm humans.

 Once you notice raccoon activity, your first thought may be on which deterrents to try first.